DomeT99/DomeT99/README.md

 ## My latest articles
 <div>

+   🔸  <a href="https://dev.to/this-is-learning/astro-minimal-start-with-this-template-46fi" target="_blank">Astro Minimal: start with this template 🫣</a>
+  <br/>
+  <br/>
    🔸 <a href="https://dev.to/this-is-learning/write-in-astro-the-syntax-1j3p" target="_blank">Write in Astro: the syntax ✍️</a>
   <br/>
   <br/>
    🔸   <a href="https://dev.to/this-is-learning/contribution-another-one-5gb9" target="_blank">Contribution?
 Another one? 🥳</a>
-  <br/>
-  <br/>
-   🔸   <a href="https://dev.to/this-is-learning/hacktoberfest-first-contribution-is-ok-2pdj" target="_blank">Hacktoberfest: First contribution is ok! 🎉</a>